 Facebook: Washington Husky Crew

-Now in his 11th year at UW and seventh year as the head coach of the Washington men's rowing team, Michael Callahan has helped establish Husky Crew as an indomitable force in world rowing.
+Now in his 12th year at UW and eighth year as the head coach of the Washington men's rowing team, Michael Callahan has helped establish Husky Crew as an indomitable force in world rowing.

-In June 2014, Washington men’s crew made history by winning their 18th National Championship and eighth straight Ten Eyck trophy (team points title), an achievement unseen in collegiate rowing.
+In June 2015, Washington men’s crew made history by winning their fifth straight and 18th overall IRA National Championship and ninth straight Ten Eyck trophy (team points title), an achievement unseen in collegiate rowing.

-Callahan has now led the Huskies to four straight National Championships, for a total of five National Championships in his seven seasons.
+Callahan has now led the Huskies to five straight straight National Championships, for a total of six National Championships in his eight seasons.
 At the 2012 and 2013 Intercollegiate Rowing Association (IRA) Regattas, Washington achieved unprecedented back-to-back perfect sweeps by all five Husky boats—a feat unmatched by any crew in the history of the regatta.
+Callahan and the Huskies swept the IRAs in 2015 for the third time in program history.

 The high level of achievement on the water has continued to exemplify the standard at Washington’s Conibear Shellhouse.
 Thirteen rowers who have at one time competed under Callahan have become Olympians: four from Canada and nine from the U.S., winning a total of six Olympic medals.
 Callahan’s athletes have also become ubiquitous at the U-23 level.
 In 2014 alone, 14 of Callahan’s oarsmen represented their various countries at the U-23 World Championships.